uniwswap/uniwens-docs/dapp-developer-guide/dns-enabling-your-dapp.md

 If a user entered an address, or the address was obtained from elsewhere, you may still be able to show an POWNS name, by doing [Reverse Resolution](resolving-names.md#reverse-resolution).
 This permits you to find the canonical name for an address and display that when possible.
 If no canonical name is provided, your application can fall back to displaying the address as it did previously.

-By supporting reverse resolution, you make it easier for your users to identify accounts they interact with, associating them with a short human-readable name instead of a long opaque DogeChain address.
+By supporting reverse resolution, you make it easier for your users to identify accounts they interact with, associating them with a short human-readable name instead of a long opaque EthereumPoW address.

 ## 3. Let Users Name Things